AshOlogn/markov-famouswords-bot/README.md

 # markov-famouswords-bot
 This is a Reddit bot that uses Markov chains to randomly generate text resembling speeches/works by significant figures in response to "trigger" words in comments.
+It is possible for you to add text from other significant figures of your choice to make this bot your own.

 ## Using the Bot
 To trigger the bot's text generation, type !<person's name> somewhere in a comment on the subreddit that the bot is monitoring.
 For example, to trigger a response using Abraham Lincoln's text, write a comment containing ``!lincoln`` in the subreddit being monitored by the bot.